(Updated on Jan. 15, 2021)

+The challenges the world community currently faces requires more, not less cooperation and collaboration from all the members of our diverse human family.
 Each and every culture and faith tradition has sought to encapsulate and pass down universal principles and shared values such as treating others with respect and kindness.
 Yet many times these have been distorted or misunderstood to be guidelines for only those within the identity lines of one’s own faith.
-There is an urgent need to return to the touchstones of universal principles and moral guidelines to revolutionize the fate of our common “world house”.
+There is an urgent need to acknowledge universal principles and moral guidelines to revolutionize the fate of our common “world house”.

 “Together we must learn to live as brothers or together we will be forced to perish as fools.”

-Recent history has seen examples of inspired leadership in the lives of such figures as Abraham Lincoln, Mahatma Gandhi, Nelson Mandela, and Rev. Martin Luther King Jr. Each found inner resources to bear the weight of institutionalized injustice.
-Each advanced a moral vision that overcame seemingly insurmountable obstacles and then brought reconciliation through forgiveness.
-Gandhi’s march to the sea, King’s nonviolent civil disobedience, were innovative expressions of the transcendent vision expressed in America’s founding Declaration, that “All men are created equal, and endowed by their Creator with certain inalienable rights.”
+Throughout history, we have seen examples of inspired leadership in the lives of such figures as Abraham Lincoln, Mahatma Gandhi, Nelson Mandela, and Rev. Martin Luther King., Jr. Each found inner resources to bear the weight of injustice.
+Each advanced a moral vision that overcame seemingly insurmountable obstacles and then brought reconciliation through love and the spirit of forgiveness.

-If we are all living in the “world house” together, we have to find a way to work together, and to do it joyfully.
-Because inside this “world house”, lives a great big family, where are all connected as sons and daughters of God, brothers and sisters, mothers and fathers, aunts and uncles, grandfathers and grandmothers.
+Let us make this next year one where we can see through the lens that Martin Luther King once did – seeing the world in a familial vision and developing innovative new pathways to greater peace and prosperity.
+If we are all living in the “world house” together, we have to find a way to work together and to do it joyfully.
+To go one step further, inside this “world house”, lives a great big family, where are all connected as sons and daughters of God, brothers and sisters, mothers and fathers, aunts and uncles, grandfathers and grandmothers.

 Happy Birthday Martin Luther King, Jr.